liang-bo96/Eelbrain/doc/development.rst

 To keep contributions sustainable and reviews effective, follow these project-level guidelines:

+- **Avoid public API changes**: Changes to the public API should be avoided when possible to maintain backward compatibility.
-- **Reduce complexity via modular boundaries**: keep the Eelbrain core unchanged when possible; place specialized visualization or UI features in separate packages.
+- **Modularization**: Encourage modular design; place specialized visualization or UI features in separate packages when appropriate.
-- **Isolate dependencies**: avoid mixing incompatible stacks (e.g., Plotly vs. Matplotlib) within one module; separate packages prevent CI failures and version conflicts.
+- **Isolate dependencies**: Avoid mixing incompatible stacks (e.g., Plotly vs. Matplotlib) within one module; separate packages prevent CI failures and version conflicts.
-- **Prefer smaller, focused units**: submit smaller repositories/modules and small PRs to simplify review, testing, and independent evolution.
+- **Prefer smaller, focused units**: Submit smaller repositories/modules and small PRs to simplify review, testing, and independent evolution.

 The Pull Request (PR) Workflow
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 We use a pull request-based workflow for all contributions.
+For more information on the GitHub pull request workflow, see `GitHub's documentation <https://docs.github.com/en/pull-requests/collaborating-with-pull-requests>`_.

 1. **Create a branch**: Create a new branch from ``main`` for your feature or bugfix.